gkdjldgs/Spacegame/README.md

 The Channel - https://www.youtube.com/@Robottobani
 'Godot 4 Main menu tutorial in UNDER 5 MINUTES ( + Screen Transitions! )' - https://www.youtube.com/watch?v=29jCe-mjyKQ

+AI

+This time I sadly have AI in the project.
+It only is used in the starry night sky backgrounds (with the stars and comets in the bg)

+As far as I can tell the texture used for the planet terrain doesn't use AI, it uses algorithims to make planets and comes from a website older than AI becoming popular (2007)